-A total of eight sections of classroom courses were offered over a period of two years.
-As the effectiveness of the Web-based courses was still being tested, only one Web course was offered each year over the two-year period.
-During these years, there were no policy changes that would have affected the characteristics for either the classroom or Web students.
+A total of 8 sections of classroom courses were offered over a period of 2 years.
+As the effectiveness of the web-based courses was still being tested, only one web course was offered each year over the two-year period.
+During these years, there were no policy changes that would have affected the characteristics for either the classroom or web students.
 All course materials and sections were developed and taught by the same instructor, thus removing the instructor as a source of variation between the two courses.
 Students in both courses were exposed to identical course content.
-As such, for the purposes of this study, all classroom students will be considered as one group and the Web-based students as the second group.
+As such, for the purposes of this study, all classroom students will be considered as one group and the web-based students as the second group.

-A total of 113 students participated in the Web-based class, and 1,027 in the classroom setting.
-At the beginning of the each semester, a questionnaire survey was administered to assess the demographic profile of the students taking the Web-based and traditional classroom courses.
-The questionnaire contains questions relating to age, gender, distance from home to campus, average number of work hours per week, and average number of hours spent on their computer per week.
+A total of 113 students participated in the web-based class, and 1027 in the classroom setting.
+At the beginning of the each semester, a questionnaire survey was administered to assess the demographic profile of the students taking the web-based and traditional classroom courses.
+The questionnaire contains questions relating to age, gender, distance from home to campus, average number of work hours per week, and the average number of hours spent on their computer per week.
 The last question pertains to a measure of proficiency level in the use of computers.
-It is expected that students taking the Web-based course are more proficient than those taking the traditional lecture courses.
+It is expected that students taking the web-based course are more proficient than those taking the traditional lecture courses.

-Results in Table 2 show that the average age of students taking the Web-based course is 22.71 years vs. 21.41 for the other group.
-There is a larger percentage (56.96%) of males taking the traditional class than the Web-based course (49.40%).
-At the same time, 32.13% of the students taking the Web-based course live more than 20 miles away from campus as compared to only 25.73% for the other group.
-Students in the Web-based course spent more time in their work than the other students, 21.10 hours each week vs. 17.23 hours.
-As for computer proficiency level, 64.70% in the Web-based course spent more than 10 hours each week on their computers at home as compared to 42.19% in the other group of students.
+Results in Table 2 show that the average age of students taking the web-based course is 22.71 years versus 21.41 for the other group.
+There is a larger percentage (56.96%) of males taking the traditional class than the web-based course (49.40%).
+At the same time, 32.13% of the students taking the web-based course live more than 20 miles away from campus as compared to only 25.73% for the other group.
+Students in the web-based course spent more time in their work than the other students, 21.10 hours each week versus 17.23 hours.
+As for computer proficiency level, 64.70% in the web-based course spent more than 10 hours each week on their computers at home as compared to 42.19% in the other group of students.

-These results agree with results in the literature about the profile of students taking distance learning classes.
-Many of them take them because the classes are convenient, and the students are usually more comfortable with technology than traditional students.
-The relatively higher age and greater proportion of female students in the Web sections again support the contention that flexibility and convenience in taking the class overrides the disadvantages of not having face-to-face student-faculty interaction.
+These results agree with results in the literature about the profile of students taking distance-learning classes.
+Many of them take it because it is convenient, and are usually more comfortable with technology than traditional students.
+The relatively higher age and greater proportion of female students in the web sections again support the contention that flexibility and convenience in taking the class overrides the disadvantages of not having face-to-face student-faculty interaction.

-The next section empirically examines the satisfaction of Web-based students.
-We then examine the differences in satisfaction between Web-based and classroom-based sections.
+The next section empirically examines the satisfaction of web-based students.
+We then examine the differences in satisfaction between web-based and classroom-based sections.